Agnès Teppe

-Agnès Teppe (born 4 May 1968 in Bourg-en-Bresse) is a former French athlete, who specialised in the discus throw.
+Agnès Teppe (born 4 May 1968 in Bourg-en-Bresse) is a French former athlete, who specialised in the discus throw.

 She won two French national championship titles in the discus: in 1990 and 1994.
 She twice improved the French discus record throwing in 1991 and in 1992.

 Bronze medalist at the 1991 Mediterranean Games, in Athens, she won the 1989 Games of La Francophonie and obtained the silver medal in those games in 2005.

 She is the older sister of Nathalie Teppe, a specialist in the heptathlon.